gerald0mc/bandito.club/README.md

-### FOR THE BOT MODULES YOU WILL NEED TO MAKE SURE YOU HAVE TO BARITONE JAR OFF OF THE WEBSITE.
+### FOR THE BOT MODULES YOU WILL NEED TO MAKE SURE YOU HAVE TO BARITONE JAR OFF OF THE GITHUB.

 ## bandito.club
 An anarchy Minecraft client that was made for the specific use of being used on oldfag.org